Everything about the SPA and its accessories...

 2. Find time to move: Daily exercise has general health benefits, and the changes it causes in energy use and body temperature can promote sound sleep.
 Most experts advise against vigorous exercise near bedtime because it can hinder your body's ability to wind down effectively before sleep.

 3. Monitor your caffeine intake: Caffeinated beverages, including coffee, tea and soft drinks, are among the most popular beverages in the world.
-Some people are tempted to use the jolt of energy from caffeine to try to overcome daytime sleepiness, but this approach is not sustainable and can cause long-term sleep deprivation.
+Some people are tempted to use the jolt of energy from the caffeine to try to overcome daytime sleepiness, but this approach is not sustainable and can cause long-term sleep deprivation.
 To avoid this, watch your caffeine intake and avoid it later in the day when it can interfere with sleep.

 4. Beware of alcohol: Alcohol can make you drowsy, so some people want you to drink before bed.
 Unfortunately, alcohol affects the brain in ways that can reduce sleep quality, and for this reason, it's best to avoid alcohol before bed.